OrchardCMS/OrchardDoc/docs/Documentation/First-steps-into-Orchard.markdown

 ### Designer
 The **designer** can modify the [look of the website](Previewing-and-applying-a-theme).
 He can edit the settings of an existing theme (if provided) or create one.
-A **[theme](Anatomy-of-a-theme)** is everything that plays in the visual representation of the website.
-It is sometimes called skin or template.
+A **[theme](Anatomy-of-a-theme)** is everything that is involved in the visual representation of the website.
+It is sometimes called _skin_ or _template_.
 It transforms the **content** (user-generated data) into HTML that can be displayed in a browser.
-Eg: When you write a blog post, the theme defines where and how to show the menu, title, body, comments, etc.
+E.g.: When you write a blog post, the theme defines where and how to show the menu, title, body, comments, etc.

 Depending on how much customization is required, the designer may [edit some or all elements of the theme](Customizing-the-default-theme).
 These elements are of the following types:

-* Documents defining the **layout** and its zones: This is the overall representation of a page on the website (without any actual content).
-Eg: It says if the website should have one, two or three columns.
+* Templates defining the **layout** and its zones: This is the overall representation of a page on the website (without any actual content).
+E.g.: it determines if the website should have one, two or three columns.
 So, a **zone** is a container that is part of the layout and ready to receive any content.
 Note that a flexible theme (like the one provided by Orchard) can adapt to hide empty zones.
 So, although Figure 6 shows a lot of zones, most of them will not be visible on actual pages because they aren't being used.

     ![](../Attachments/First-Steps-Into-Orchard/ThemeZonePreview.png)

-* **Views**: Visual representation of a specific content.
-A view is typically a file with the extension .CSHTML or .ASPX.
+* **Views**: Visual representation of specific content.
+A view is typically a file with the extension `.cshtml` or `.aspx`.
 It provides the HTML code to use when displaying a specific type of content.
-So, a page with many contents (menu, blog post, comments, etc) will be created by using the composition of all the relevant individual views.
+So, a page with a lot of contents (menu, blog post, comments, etc) will be created by using the composition of all the relevant individual views.

     ![](../Attachments/First-Steps-Into-Orchard/Orchard-ShapesOutlined.png)

-* **Stylesheets**, **Javascript** and Media files: They are used to modify the look defined in the views.
-They are files like "Site.css", jQuery or the images for background, borders and icons
+* **Stylesheets**, **Javascript** and **Media** files: They are used to modify the look defined in the views.
+They are files like `Site.css`, jQuery or the images for background, borders and icons.

 * **[Widget](Managing-widgets)**: A web page typically presents one main content (like a blog post), but it often also has small pieces of information on the sides.
-Eg: a tag cloud, a list of recent posts, a twitter feed, etc
+E.g.: a tag cloud, a list of recent posts, a twitter feed, etc.

 * Layers and the binding between content to specific zones: A **layer** is like the description of a group of pages.
 Once defined, you can tell where to put each content (or widget).
-Eg: A layer grouping all the blog posts can be defined, then we can make a Tag cloud widget appear on the side.
+E.g.: A layer grouping all the blog posts can be defined, then we can make a Tag cloud widget appear on the side.

     ![](../Attachments/First-Steps-Into-Orchard/Orchard-WidgetLayers.png)